dgalizzi/cloudchess/README.md

 # cloudchess
-HTTP Interface to a UCI chess engine
+Websocket Interface to a UCI chess engine